yaml/yaml-spec/doc/glossary.md

 ## L

+* Library

+  The DOM resolves tags to functions.
+  These functions come from the library that is registered to the DOM; often the yaml standard library.

 * List

   A list is a property of a type.
   List types are often made from sequence nodes, but they can be result of any tag function whose return type is a list type.

+* Literal / Literal Scalar Style

+  The literal scalar is similar to the heredoc style found in some programming languages like Perl and Bash.
+  No character escaping is allowed and newlines are literal.
+  Any valid YAML file's content can be encoded in the literal style by simply indenting it.

 * Loader / Load